HadiCya/BitMoney/README.md

 BitMoney respects and values your privacy.
 This privacy policy explains how we collect, use, and protect your personal information when you use our mobile application.

 Information We Collect:
 BitMoney does not collect any personal information or data from our users.
-The only online service we use is Apple's GameCenter, which allows users to compete with friends and family.
+The only online service we use is Apple's GameCenter, which allows users to compete with friends and family, and the world.
 When you use GameCenter, we may receive information such as your GameCenter nickname and player ID.
 We do not store any data or personal information about our users or their friends.

 Non-Personal Information:
 We may collect non-personal information such as device type, operating system, and usage statistics in order to improve the app's functionality and user experience.
 This information is collected in an anonymous and aggregate form and is used solely for internal purposes.